All Episodes

 Let alone getting them out of the city in front of a hurricane.

-You're saying it's a mass transit problem.
+You're saying it's a mass transit problem?

 Exactly.

-She says later in the interview she blames the entire thing on the Bush administration or the federal government or somebody.
+She says later in the interview, she blames the entire thing on the Bush administration or the federal government or somebody not supporting mass transit.

-Uh, You've got to get that statement.
+You've got to get that statement.

-That that's the the whole the whole bottom line to her is that.
+That's the whole bottom line to her is that.

-She wouldn't be stupid enough to admit that, so sh she actually means something else.
+She wouldn't be stupid enough to admit that.

-But you yourself, earlier in this call admitted that she said many stupid things in this interview.
+But you yourself earlier in this call admitted that she said many stupid things in this interview.

-And so, according to the great philosopher Pl Pascal, much easier to believe that something that has been can be again than to believe that something that never has been can be.
+And so, according to the great philosopher Pascal, much easier to believe that something that has been can be again than to believe that something that never has been can be.

 And so if she was stupid multiple times earlier in the interview, then she was probably stupid at that point in the interview.